 Kdb+ is a column-based relational time series database, developed by Kx Systems.
-Kdb+ database is designed to be used in financial area and store time series data.
+Kdb+ database is designed to be used in financial area to store time series data and scale up/out when data increases.

 In 1998, Kx Systems released **kdb**.
 Kx Systems then released **kdb+** as the 64-bit version in 2003.
 It is written in q language.
 Kdb+ is built to process large volume of time-series data in areas including finance and IoT.